-Assistant Professor & Associate Department Chair; Director, College of AAH Social Media Listening Center
+Associate Professor & Associate Department Chair; Director, Social Media Listening Center

 Office: 407 Strode

-Dr. Joseph P. Mazer is an Assistant Professor and Associate Chair of the Department of Communication Studies at Clemson University.
-He is also the Director of the College of Architecture, Arts and Humanities' Social Media Listening Center.
-Dr. Mazer is currently serving as Faculty in Residence in Clemson University's Shoebox Residential Community for first year students.
+Dr. Joseph P. Mazer is an Associate Professor and Associate Chair of the Department of Communication Studies at Clemson University.
+He is also the Director of the Social Media Listening Center.
+Dr. Mazer recently completed a two-year term as Faculty in Residence in Clemson University's Shoebox Residential Community for first year students.

 His scholarly interests are in instructional communication, new communication technologies/social media, interpersonal/family communication, and quantitative research methods.
 Dr. Mazer’s research has encompassed a range of topics including emotion in teaching and learning, teacher use of Facebook, teacher use of slang, student academic support, communication trait predictors of social media usage, and measurement and data analytic issues and trends in communication research.

 Dr. Mazer is an active member of the National Communication Association and Central States Communication Association where he has held several leadership roles.
-He is currently serving as Chair of the Instructional Development Division of NCA.
+He is currently serving as Immediate Past Chair of the Instructional Development Division of NCA.
 Dr. Mazer serves on editorial boards for several journals in the communication discipline and recently completed a term as Associate Editor of the Basic Communication Course Annual.
-He serves as an Associate Editor for Journal of the Scholarship of Teaching and Learning.
+He serves as Consulting Editor for Forums for Communication Education and as an Associate Editor for Journal of the Scholarship of Teaching and Learning.

 Dr. Mazer received his Ph.D. in Communication Studies from Ohio University, a master’s degree in Communication from Illinois State University, and a bachelor’s degree in Mass Communication from Mansfield University.